KidIcarus1337/Resume/jareds_resume.md

 ## Intro

 I am a web developer.
-My focus is on the front-end, but I have some experience in the back-end as well.
-I have taught myself web development over the last couple of years with the occasional help of an experienced mentor.
+My focus is on the front-end, but I have some experience in the back-end as well in Node.js and Python.
+I have taught myself over the last couple of years with the aid several online courses and occasional help of an experienced mentor.

 ## Tech Skills

-* HTML
+* HTML5
-* CSS
+* CSS3
 * JavaScript
 * jQuery
 * Node.js